-1 Tending to confirm our alarm at this language is the indirect suggestion, offered by way of contrast to the ancillary hearing, that the Federal Rules of Evidence are not thought applicable to the forfeiture phase of a criminal trial.
+&lt;sup>1 Tending to confirm our alarm at this language is the proposed Note's indirect suggestion, offered by way of contrast to the ancillary hearing, that the Federal Rules of Evidence are not thought applicable to the forfeiture phase of a criminal trial.
 (Note, at ll.
 464-66).
-It is commonly assumed under present practice that the Rules do apply, and this should not be changed -- certainly not without input from the Evidence Rules Advisory Committee.
+To the contrary, it is commonly understood under present practice that the Rules do apply, and this should not be changed -- certainly not without input from the Evidence Rules Advisory Committee.

-98th Cong., 2d Sess.
+Although most of the case law now holds that the burden is only a preponderance in money laundering and ordinary drug cases, the Senate Report on the 1984 legislation which included what became 21 U.S.C. § 853 (criminal forfeiture in drug cases, later incorporated by reference for procedural aspects of money laundering forfeiture), S.Rep.
+98-225, 98th Cong., 2d Sess.
+(1984), demonstrates Congress's understanding that the government's overall burden of proof under § 853, as well as under the amended RICO forfeiture provisions, would remain beyond a reasonable doubt.
+Id. at 209, discussed in Pelullo, 14 F.3d at 905; accord, United States v.
+Elgersma, 929 F.2d 1538, 1547-48 (11th Cir.
+1991) (discussing legislative history), overruled, 971 F.2d 690 (1992) (in banc).
+See also H.Rep.
+No. 845, 98th Cong., 2d Sess.
 18, 38 (1984) (adopting Justice Department's request for language that criminal forfeiture must be established by proof beyond a reasonable doubt in both RICO and drug statutes).
-See 2 David B. Smith, Prosecution and Defense of Forfeiture Cases ¶14.03, at 14-39 to -41 (12/98 rev.).2 In fact, the DOJ language adopted in the proposed Committee Note is a reversal of its position taken when its policy-makers were closer to the legislative history; then, the government conceded that the burden of proof under § 853 is also beyond a reasonable doubt.
+See 2 David B. Smith, Prosecution and Defense of Forfeiture Cases ¶14.03, at 14-39 to -41 (12/98 rev.).
+In fact, the DOJ language adopted in the proposed Note is a reversal of its position taken when its policy-makers were closer to the legislative history; then, the government conceded that the burden of proof under § 853 is also beyond a reasonable doubt.
 See United States v.
 Dunn, 802 F.2d 646, 647 (2d Cir.
 1986) (agreeing with government's position that burden of proof is beyond-reasonable-doubt), cert. denied, 480 U.S. 931 (1987).

-The Committee should not endorse or adopt the improper effort of the Executive Branch to undermine Congressional intent and pertinent case law, by approving this part of the proposed Note.
-If the Administration thinks the burden of proof for criminal forfeiture should be lowered to a mere preponderance, it should look to Congress, as it has so far unsuccessfully attempted to do.3 In short, the Committee should not weigh in on the burden of proof issue.
-The matter is at best controversial.4
+The Judiciary should not endorse or adopt the improper effort of the Executive Branch to undermine Congressional intent and pertinent case law, by approving this part of the proposed Note.
+If the Administration thinks the burden of proof for criminal forfeiture should be lowered to a mere preponderance, it should look to Congress, as it has so far unsuccessfully attempted to do.
+In short, even if some version of this proposal passes, the Conference should not weigh in on the burden of proof issue by including language in the Note that treats this question as simple or settled.
+The matter is at best controversial.